 Your site maybe using some static files and they should be copied as-is while building the site.
 For example

 images folder.
 Jekyll has nothing to do with those images.
-Static files that do not need any Jekyll intervention can be excluded and also kept as-is using these parameters in the configuration.
+Static files that do not need any Jekyll intervention can be kept as-is using these parameters in the configuration.

 Test Jekyll Build Speed

 Now that we have retained only the required files for Jekyll to render, we should check if there is a slowdown in the speed while Jekyll is performing the conversion.

 If you have too many nested liquid tags then the build time will increase drastically.
 Jekyll slows down while building if you are using too many includes.

 What I suggest is to reduce the usage of includes.
 If any included file has a liquid condition, then the jekyll build speed increases.

 Consider my website for example.
 I have too many files inside